-If you are eligible to work in Canada, you will need a Social Insurance Number (SIN) to be able to work, file tax returns or to receive benefits and services from government programs.
+You are responsible for protecting your SIN - do not disclose this number to anyone except the government authorities or If you are eligible to work in Canada, you will need a Social Insurance Number (SIN) to be able to work, file tax returns or to receive benefits and services from government programs.

 If you have a valid study permit that states you "may accept employment" or "may work" in Canada, present your study permit to a Service Canada office to apply for a SIN.
+Note that having this stated on your study permit does not automatically make you eligible to work.

-If you have a valid study permit, but it DOES NOT state that you "may accept employment" or "may work" in Canada, please consult with an International Student Advisor at NorQuest International to check if might need to apply for amendment to your study permit or change conditions of your study permit.
+If you have a valid study permit, but it DOES NOT state that you "may accept employment" or "may work" in Canada, please consult with an International Student Advisor at NorQuest International to check if you need to apply for amendment to your study permit or change the conditions of your study permit.
 You cannot work in Canada without this condition printed on your study permit.